 It is vitally important to focus on how you want to utilize recordings before implementing anything.
 After all, it always is easier to make changes during the planning stages than after the fact.
 Moreover, if you are planning to post a video of the event after the fact, you also will want to ensure accessibility during the actual event, even if no live participants request one.
 This applies especially to classes and/or celebrations, but, with the challenges posed by the pandemic, some people may be watching your services from other time zones after the fact, which means that it might be valuable to share recordings.
 There has been a concerted effort in the Jewish world as part of our recognition that we must come to be together as best we can, so some resources, such as the JewishLive Facebook page, are intentionally gathering such recordings.

 RespectAbility wants to acknowledge that, due to differing degrees of observance and interpretations of Jewish law, use of online formats for Orthodox and some Conservative high holiday services may be unlikely.
-Still, this toolkit should be applicable to all classes and or events held during Elul leading up to Rosh Hashana and beyond.
+Still, the in person event section will be helpful, and even the virtual portion of this toolkit should be applicable to all classes and or events held during Elul leading up to Rosh Hashana and beyond.

 The bottom line is, whether you are a synagogue, a Havurah, or any other group praying together, it is important to make your services and programs as accessible as possible.
 This guide contains some steps you should take before, during and after your service or other event to ensure it is as accessible as possible for all people.